 The following video provides some impressions (in German) from students of an 11th-grade class who participated in the “Decision Theatre Day.”

-Decision Theatres were set up for the following topics within the MATH+ research fields:
+Decision Theatres have been established to explore the following topics within the realm of MATH+ research:

 As part of the program Experimental Science Communication Laboratories, School@DTL is funded by the Berlin University Alliance (BUA) for three years until the end of June 2024.